ant-design/ant-design/docs/blog/github-actions-workflow.en-US.md

 ## What is GitHub Actions

 GitHub Actions is a platform for automating software development workflows, from idea to production.
-Developers can easily customize and configure their own workflows by adding YAML format files to the .github/workflows directory to define the workflow and implement CI (continuous integration).
+Developers can easily customize and configure their own workflows by adding YAML format files to the `.github/workflows` directory to define the workflow and implement CI (continuous integration).
 By [Understanding GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions), we can grasp some concepts within workflows.

 - **Event**: Triggers a workflow run, such as when someone creates an issue, a pull request, or pushes code to a branch.
 - **Job**: A workflow consists of one or more jobs that run in parallel by default, but can be set to run sequentially.
 Each job can contain multiple steps.
 - **Step**: Defines the work to be done for a particular section.
 Each step runs as a separate process.
 Each item under this section is a separate operation or shell script.

-Here's a visual representation from the official documentation that shows the relationship between Event, Job, and Step:
+Here's a visual representation from the official documentation that shows the relationship between Event, Job and Step:

 ![overview-actions-simple](https://docs.github.com/assets/cb-25535/mw-1000/images/help/actions/overview-actions-simple.webp)